xapple/cbmcfs3_runner/README.md

 ## Warnings

-This package is currently under heavy development and the master branch is subject to breaking changes at any moment.
+This package is currently under heavy development, and the master branch is subject to breaking changes at any moment.
 If you are interested in using this package in your own installation, please contact the authors.

 ## Installing